 Business Climate Rating

-- Limited industrial base, low technological content of exports (foodstuffs, chemical products, metals, refined oil)
+- Limited industrial base, low-technology exports (food, chemicals, metals, refined oil)

-- Social tensions fostered by fiscal austerity and massive unemployment
+- Social tensions fueled by fiscal austerity and mass unemployment